Lotus2423/Life-O/README.md

 # 🎯 Vision

-Build the future of intelligent manufacturing by creating an affordable Digital Twin platform for every factory.
+Build the future of intelligent manufacturing by creating an affordable Digital .

 ---